kevinfrei/rollercoaster/README.md

     * Dropping off the track completely should be an error (as opposed to what happens now, where the cart just flies straight up...)
       * Probably related to...
   * ...handle non-derivable tangents
     * Smooth them, probably. mathjs seems to be able to produce the derivative.
       Given that capability, I could stop estimating the derivative, and just use mathjs to do it...
   * MathJS and AsciiMath aren't _quite_ compatible.
 The fix is to probably parse the AsciiMath and compile it myself.
 This seems like a lot of work.
     An alternative would be to translate the common mathjs expressions into their corresponding asciimath representation.
 This is probably less work.
     Both are going to take a fair bit of time...
 * UI Work:
+  * Add a "follow the cart" zoom mode
   * Make a better, semi-modal function editor:
     * with help
     * continuity assistance